MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.People/Update-MgUserProfile.md

   - `[Number <String>]`: The patent number.
   - `[WebUrl <String>]`: URL referencing the patent or filing.

-PHONES <IMicrosoftGraphItemPhone\[]>: Represents detailed information about phone numbers associated with a user in various services.
+PHONES <IMicrosoftGraphItemPhone[]>: Represents detailed information about phone numbers associated with a user in various services.
   - `[AllowedAudiences <String>]`: allowedAudiences
   - `[CreatedBy <IMicrosoftGraphIdentitySet>]`: identitySet
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Application <IMicrosoftGraphIdentity>]`: identity
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[DisplayName <String>]`: The display name of the identity.
-This property is read-only.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
-      - `[Id <String>]`: The identifier of the identity.
-This property is read-only.
+      - `[Id <String>]`: Unique identifier for the identity.
     - `[Device <IMicrosoftGraphIdentity>]`: identity
     - `[User <IMicrosoftGraphIdentity>]`: identity
   - `[CreatedDateTime <DateTime?>]`: Provides the dateTimeOffset for when the entity was created.